Meet P. Roy Vagelos, MD ’54 and Diana Vagelos

 Historic Scholarship Initiative

-In 2017, the Vageloses made an extraordinary gift of $250 million to the medical college, as part of its 250th anniversary celebration.
+In 2017, the Vageloses made a transformative gift of $250 million to the medical college, as part of its 250th anniversary celebration.
 In tribute, the medical college was named for Roy and Diana.

 Through this gift, along with gifts from other alumni, friends, and faculty, Roy and Diana helped fund a transformative scholarship endowment program to provide financial aid to those Columbia medical students with the most financial need.
 The initiative allowed Columbia University Vagelos College of Physicians and Surgeons to replace educational loans with scholarships, helping to directly address the onerous burden of medical school debt on our graduates.